Ethan Hawke: 2013–2018: Boyhood and career expansion

-Hawke had two films premiere at the 2015 Toronto International Film Festival, both of which were well-received.
-In Robert Budreau's drama Born to Be Blue, he portrayed jazz musician Chet Baker, focusing on the artist's turbulent late-1960s comeback and struggle with heroin addiction.
+Hawke had two films premiere at the 2015 Toronto International Film Festival, both of which were well received.
+In Robert Budreau's drama Born to Be Blue (2015), he portrayed jazz musician Chet Baker, focusing on the artist's turbulent late-1960s comeback and struggle with heroin addiction.
 He also starred in Rebecca Miller's romantic comedy Maggie's Plan as an anthropologist and aspiring novelist, alongside Greta Gerwig and Julianne Moore.
 That same year, he appeared in the coming-of-age drama Ten Thousand Saints and the psychological thriller Regression opposite Emma Watson.
-In November 2015, Hawke published his third book, Rules for a Knight, written as a letter from a father to his four children reflecting on moral values and personal integrity.
+In November 2015, Hawke published his third book, Rules for a Knight, written as a letter from a 15th-century father to his four children reflecting on moral values and personal integrity.
 In Ti West's western In a Valley of Violence, he played a drifter who seeks revenge in a small frontier town ruled by a ruthless marshal—a performance that critics praised.

 In 2016, Hawke took on two unpleasant roles in succession, first playing the abusive father of a promising young baseball player in The Phenom, and then the stern husband of Maud Lewis—portrayed by Sally Hawkins—in Maudie.
 While some critics commended his surprising range, others argued that Hawke was "miscast" as a harsh figure.
-He reunited with Training Day director Antoine Fuqua and actor Denzel Washington for The Magnificent Seven (2016), a remake of the 1960 western film of the same name.
+He reunited with Training Day director Antoine Fuqua and co-star Denzel Washington for The Magnificent Seven (2016), a remake of the 1960 western film of the same name.
 In the film, Hawke played a former Confederate sharpshooter struggling with PTSD from the American Civil War.
 In the US, the film grossed $34.7 million in its opening weekend, topping the box office.
 Also in 2016, Hawke narrated the interactive short film Invasion!, which earned him and his co-creators a Daytime Emmy Award for Outstanding Interactive – Original Daytime Content, and released his fourth book, Indeh: A Story of the Apache Wars, which chronicles the conflicts between the Apache and the US.

 Hawke starred in Paul Schrader's drama First Reformed (2017) as a former military chaplain tormented by the death of his son, whom he had encouraged to join the armed forces, while grappling with the looming threat of climate change.
 Critics, including Slate's K. Austin Collins, praised his performance, calling it "extraordinarily well-tuned" and stating that "every ounce of likability, vulnerability, angry cynicism and ineptitude [in his career] seems to be summed up here".
 Hawke had two films premiere at the 2018 Sundance Film Festival.
 In Juliet, Naked, a romantic comedy adapted from Nick Hornby's 2009 novel of the same name, he played an obscure rock musician whose eponymous album drives the plot.
-Blaze, his third direction, is a biographical film about the little-known country musician Blaze Foley and was selected for the festival's main competition.
+Blaze, his third direction, is a biographical film about the obscure country musician Blaze Foley and was selected for the festival's main competition.
+After several critically acclaimed projects, Texas Monthly described Hawke's career in 2018 as undergoing a "renaissance" since his peak in 2001 with Training Day.